Geshaa/accordion/README.md

-# accordion
+# Accordion
-JavaScript accordion with minimal markup for for build systems.
+JavaScript accordion with minimal markup for build complex systems.
-`
-Accordion plugin v 1.0
-Jquery Required !
+Jquery is Required for this plugin to work.
+This plugin is for developers who needs to make accordion, but they are restricted from markup which is come from back-end.

 #HTML MARKUP